fourjuaneight/blog/content/posts/february-notes.md

 ---
 title: February Notes
-description: "It's been quite the month.
-So much craziness happened in such a short amount of time.
-My family and I have luckily been safe from most of it.
-And I've occupied myself with my work to the point that I hardly did anything else but code this month.
-But, I still managed to squeeze in some interesting stuff during what little spare time I had that I wanted to share with y'all."
+description: "So much happened in such a short amount of time.
+I've occupied myself with work to the point that I hardly did anything else but code this month.
+But, I still managed to squeeze in some interesting stuff."
 date: 2020-02-29
 tags:
   - monthly-notes
 draft: false
 ---

-It's been quite the month.
+It's been quite a month.
 So much craziness happened in such a short amount of time.
 My family and I have luckily been safe from most of it.
-And I've occupied myself with my work to the point that I hardly did anything else but code this month.
+And I've occupied myself with work to the point that I hardly did anything else but code this month.
 But, I still managed to squeeze in some interesting stuff during what little spare time I had that I wanted to share with y'all.

 ## Coding
 I've been working on this new project for a client.
 Unfortunately, I can't share what it is just yet.
 But I can, however, talk a bit about the stack we're using.
 For the majority of my work, I develop in React/Gatsby.
 It's not so much a personal choice, but rather where the industry is at this moment.
 So whenever I get the chance to work with something different, I try to make the most of it and learn everything I can.